naturalis/arise-metabarcoding-biodiversity/data/README.md

 | I5: 17 – 24 | 16s locatie 1 21022-375801-001 NI034   | 16s locatie 3 21022-375801-003 NI036   |  |  |
 | I5: 25 – 32 | 16s locatie 2 21022-375801-002 NI035   | 16s locatie 4 21022-375801-004 NI037   |  |  |

 It is important to seprate the data before u run the pipeline.
+In this case we are ging to seperate the data by ITS markers: `NI030, NI031, NI032, NI033`
 To seperate the data:

-    find . -name "*NI030*" -exec gmv -t ./ITS {} +
+    find . -name "*NI030*" -exec mv -t ./ITS {} +

 Where `"*NI030*"` is the marker that we wanted to move to `./ITS` directory.
 Use this to move all needed data with the right markers to a specific directory.
 This will be the data that we will be using for this pipeline.